WarpWing/CodeWarsExercises/Problem #2/README.md

 # Examples:
 Run 9119 through the function, 811181 will come out, because 9^2 is 81 and 1^2 is 1.

-Note: The function accepts an integer and returns an integer
+Note: The function accepts an integer and returns an integer.

 # Writeup
 This one was harder than expected.
 While I wanted to put them into a for loop, I had problems with putting it all into a for loop so I did a list for each operation it had to do.
 Very inefficent but it works.
 Probably going to talk to more friends and try to find a better revision.
 It works for now and I'm proud of it!